etri-edgeai/nn-comp-discblock/README.md

 # Block-wise Word Embedding Compression Revisited: Better Weighting and Structuring

 ### Overview
-This repository contains the official implementation for the papaer, "Block-wise Word Embedding Compression Revisited: Better Weighting and Structuring", Findings of EMNLP 2021.
+This repository contains the official implementation for the paper, "Block-wise Word Embedding Compression Revisited: Better Weighting and Structuring", Findings of EMNLP 2021.
 It contains all the implementations for the paper, and we are working on 100% reproduction with yaml-based configuration.

 ### Requirements